Hematopoiesis as a continuum: from stochastic compartmental model to hydrodynamic limit: Discrete model for cellular differentiation

 Furthermore, we assume that there exist $L_m > 0$ and $L_r > 0$ such that for any $x_1, \, x_2 \in [0,1]$ and any $z_1, \, z_2 \in [0, \infty)$,

 \end{assp} \, \\ The boundedness by above of the division and differentiation rates will ensure, in particular, the control of the first moment and the non-explosion of the stochastic process, while the Lipschitz continuity conditions on $m$, $\partial m/ \partial x$ and $r$ will guarantee uniqueness of the deterministic limit objects.
 In order to ensure creation of mature cells, the differentiation rate function has to be bounded by below by some $m_{min} > 0$.
 Indeed, if this was not the case and $m(x, z) = 0$ for a fixed $z \in [0, \infty)$ and some $x \in [0, 1]$, then the cells may not be able to attain a maturation level greater than $x$. \\ \, \\ For the $N$ subpopulations of cells we have the following transitions: \begin{itemize} \item Each cell of type $i$, $(1 \leq i \leq N - 1)$ divides at rate $r(i/N, X_N / N)$ creating two cells of same type, \item Each cell of type $1$ becomes a cell of type $2$ at rate $m(1/N, X_N/N)$, \item Each cell of type $i$, $(2 \leq i \leq N - 1)$ becomes a cell of type $i + 1$ at rate $Nm(i/N, X_N/N)$, \item Each cell of type $N$ dies at rate $d$, \end{itemize} where $d$ is a positive constant.
 For simplicity, we did not consider deaths in immature compartments and the parameter $d$ is not regulated by the mature size population.
 We believe that these dynamics could be included by directly adapting the proofs presented here. \\ \, \\ Since the differentiation rate of the immature compartments is accelerated by the number of compartments, each of these immature compartment both fills and empties very fast.
 Then, the population size of stem and mature cells are of same order of magnitude.
 This assumption is not contradictory with the amplification phenomenon observed between HSCs and mature cells compartments (see simulations in Figure \ref{fig:disc}).
 We focus on the case where the population sizes of stem and mature cells are of order $N$.
 Hence, the $N - 2$ immature compartments are expected to have an order of magnitude of $1$.
-Thus, we consider the scaling \ \\
+Thus, we consider the scaling \ \\ We are thus working with a multitype density dependent pure jump Markov process $(X^N(t),\, t\ge 0)$, whose trajectorial representation is given using Poisson point measures.
+Let $( \mathcal{N}_i^j: 1 \leq i \leq N, \, j \in \{r, m, d \})$ be independent Poisson point measures with intensity $ds \, d\theta$ on $\mathbb{R}_+^2$.
+We introduce $(\mathcal{F}_t)_t$ as the canonical filtration generated by the initial condition $X^N(0)$ and these Poisson point measures.
+Then, the process $X^N(t)$ is the unique strong solution in $\mathbb{D} \left( [0, T], \, {\frac{\mathbb{N}}{N}}\times \mathbb{N}^{N-2} \times {\frac{\mathbb{N}}{N}} \right)$, for all $T > 0$, of the following system of stochastic differential equations